By Kathy Santo | Updated: April 10 2019

-There’s the group of people who’ve reinforced barking, because whenever they hear a noise outside they ask urgently “Who’s there?
+There’s also the group of people who’ve reinforced barking, because whenever they hear a noise outside they ask urgently “Who’s there?
 Who’s there?” inciting the dog into a barking frenzy and rewarding them with either laughter or praise.
-A cool game until you’re dog barks at everything he hears without you having to say a word.
+A cool game…. until your dog barks at everything he hears without you having to say a word.

-For the times when you do leave, make sure that your dog is suitably exercised and has a few cool toys to play with while you’re away.
-Don’t allow him access to windows where he might see people or dogs pass by, because that kind of “TV” viewing encourages barking every time someone passes by your home.
+For the times when you do leave, make your dog is suitably exercised, and has a few puzzle-type toys to play with while you’re away.
+Don’t allow him access to windows where he might see people or dogs pass by, because that kind of “TV” viewing encourages barking whenever someone (or a neighborhood dog, cat, squirrel, etc.) passes by your home.

-And speaking of being away, make sure that your goodbye is brief and unemotional.
-Avoid cue words that trip off the behavior you don’t want; for example, if your last words before leaving are always “Mommy misses you”, simply stop saying it.
-Fifteen minutes before leaving, turn on the or radio for white noise, and give your dog a dog “pacifier” in the form of a stuffed hard rubber toy, and skip the long goodbyes.
-Eventually, your dog should look forward to leaving so he can have his reward.
+And speaking of being away, make sure that your ‘goodbye’ is brief and unemotional.
+Avoid cue words that trigger behavior you don’t want.
+For example, if your last words before leaving are always “Mommy misses you”, simply stop saying it.
+Fifteen minutes before leaving, turn on the tv or radio for white noise, give your dog a dog “pacifier,” such as a food-stuffed hard rubber toy (you can find great recipes that your dog will love here), and skip the long goodbyes.
+Eventually, your dog should look forward to you leaving so he can have his reward!